Basic form of the quadratic equation with constant coefficients a, b and c:

 Division by the coefficients a and renaming of terms and leads to the normal form of the quadratic equation:

-By means of forming and application completing the square, the general solution of the quadratic equation in the form of p, q-formula are given:
+By transforming and applying the quadratic complement, the general solution of the quadratic equation can be given in the form of the p,q formula:

 Starting from the normal form of the quadratic equation, the equation is solved using quadratic supplement.